There are many problems that moving to the cloud can solve. Here are some typical scenarios that will benefit from cloud migration.

 You need to establish a disaster recovery system but setting it up for an entire data center could double the cost.
 It would also require a complex disaster recovery plan.
 Cloud disaster recovery systems can be implemented much more quickly and give you much better control over your resources.

 Tracking and upgrading underlying server software is a time consuming, yet an essential process that requires periodic and sometimes immediate upgrades.
 In some cases, a cloud provider will take care of this automatically.
-Some cloud computing models similarly handle many administration tasks such as database backup, software upgrades, and periodic maintenance.
+Some cloud computing models similarly handle many administrative tasks such as database backup, software upgrades, and periodic maintenance.

 Capex to Opex: Cloud computing shifts IT expenditure to a pay-as-you-go model, which is an attractive benefit, especially for startups.